 However, there are many entry-level sports bike manufacturers in developing countries.
 Some of them are Bajaj, Hero, and TVS Motors.
 The Bajaj Pulsar, Hero Karizma ZMR, and TVS Apache RTR are some of the popular sports bikes in India.

-In short, Sports motorcycles are capable of traveling short distances without any hassles.
-They offer great performance, cornering, and handling abilities.
-With sharp cornering ability, these bikes are quite fun to ride on the winding roads/bends.
+In short, Sports motorcycles can travel short distances without any hassles.
+They offer excellent performance, cornering, and handling abilities.
+These bikes are pretty fun to ride on the winding roads/bends with sharp cornering ability.

-However, they are not much comfortable for the long-distance commute due to their cramped seating position.
-Hence, most people use them for short-distance commutes on the highways or to participate in racing events.
+However, they are not comfortable with the long-distance commute due to their cramped seating position.
+Hence, most people use them for short-distance commutes on the highways or participate in racing events.